shidi1985/academic-kickstart/content/post/2022-Patent-Power-System-State-Estimation-ML/index.md

 +++
-title = "One US patent on power system state estimation using machine learning method has been granted with no. 11,320,492." date = 2022-04-13T00:00:00
+title = "One US patent on power system state estimation using machine learning techniques has been granted with no. 11,320,492." date = 2022-04-13T00:00:00

 # List format.